High angle shot of a group of unidentifiable businesspeople forming a circle with their hands

 Climate Resilient Communities of Central Europe

 Resilience to climate change can only be achieved when you look at all parts of the puzzle.
 Cross-sectoral approaches are needed but silo-thinking is still hard to overcome in central Europe.
-The MISSION CE CLIMATE project helps regions to better coordinate their responses to climate change.
-The partners activate citizens in pilot regions to contribute to newly introduced community climate missions and develop a climate resilience strategy 2030 including locally adapted action plans.
+The MISSION CE CLIMATE project helped regions to better coordinate their responses to climate change.
+The partners activated citizens in pilot regions to contribute to newly introduced community climate missions and developed a climate resilience strategy 2030 including locally adapted action plans.

 2,13m €